American Express Membership Rewards vs. Chase Ultimate Rewards: Which Are Worth More?

 - Provide insider access such as free travel credits, airport lounge access and some forms of insurance when using premium cards

 Differences Between American Express and Chase Points

 Despite their many similarities, the two reward programs also have some differences.
-For instance, they do not have similar rates when it comes to the value of an individual point.
+When comparing American Express points vs. Chase points, you’ll notice that they do not have similar rates when it comes to the value of an individual point.

 American Express Membership Rewards are flexible points awarded to business and personal owners.
-The baseline rate for American Express is one point per $1 spent.
+The baseline rate for American Express is one point earned per $1 spent, referred to as 1:1.
 However, some cards earn additional bonus points depending on the place of purchase.
 If you own several business cards or personal cards, American Express will combine your points into one account.

 Chase also offers flexible points that can be redeemed in a variety of ways.
-You can earn these points through shopping via their portal or taking advantage of limited-time offers from Chase branches.
+Chase cards offer a 1:1 opportunity to earn points on your spending in general but certain cards ramp up your earning potential.
+For example, the Chase Sapphire Preferred offers three points per dollar on dining and two points per dollar on travel.
+You can also earn extra points through shopping via their portal or taking advantage of limited-time offers.